Climate Ready Housing

 Program Overview

-The Climate Ready Housing Program was created with 2021 Economic Development Bond Bill funding earmarked for sustainable and climate resilient affordable housing.
-2024 funding ($16 million) will be leveraged competitively to support 10-15 highly rated projects that represent achievable and replicable approaches to very low carbon emissions focused on existing building renovations (as outlined below).
+The Climate Ready Housing program is a state funded opportunity created through the 2021 Economic Development Bond Bill and expanded through the 2024 Affordable Homes Act to fund deep energy retrofits in existing multifamily affordable housing.
+Annual funding ($16 million) will be leveraged competitively to support 10-15 highly rated projects that represent achievable and replicable approaches to very low carbon emissions focused on existing building renovations (as outlined below).
 MassHousing and the Massachusetts Housing Partnership (MHP) administer the program on behalf of the Executive Office of Housing and Livable Communities (EOHLC).
-MassHousing and MHP have engaged with LISC to further assist in program administration.
+MHP and MassHousing have engaged with LISC to further assist in program administration.

 Deep Energy Retrofit (DER)